AapoKorhonen/HMFGraph-Supplementary/readme.md

 # HMFGraph-Supplementary

+Korhonen AE, Sarala O, Hautamäki T, Kuismin M, Sillanpää MJ (2025) HMFGraph: Novel Bayesian approach for recovering biological networks.
+PLoS Comput Biol 21(10): e1013614. https://doi.org/10.1371/journal.pcbi.1013614

-All R packages that are required for reproducing the results in the
+All R packages that are required for reproducing the results in publication in the
 repository:

 ``` r